 How can I gain leverage during negotiations?

-Are you known for your reliability?
 What types of complaints, if any, have buyers had regarding reliability?

 How often do you have connectivity issues?